magicus/ModSettings/README.md

-The mod [Content Creator Integration]( https://www.curseforge.com/minecraft/mc-mods/content-creator-integration) contains a buggy implementation of the Mod Menu API.
+The mod [Content Creator Integration]( https://www.curseforge.com/minecraft/mc-mods/content-creator-integration) versions 1.9.3 and older contains an incompatible implementation of the Mod Menu API.
 The result is that the GUI scale is changed when opening Mod Settings, even if you do not click the CCI button.
-The mod hardcodes references to immplementation details of Mod Menu itself so the bug does not manifest using Mod Menu.
-There is a [bug report]( https://github.com/iChun/ContentCreatorIntegration-IssuesAndDocumentation/issues/82) on CCI for this behavior.
+The mod hardcodes references to implementation details of Mod Menu itself so the bug does not manifest using Mod Menu.
+This [will be fixed]( https://github.com/iChun/ContentCreatorIntegration-IssuesAndDocumentation/issues/82) in future versions.